Get Justice When California Employers Discriminate on the Basis of Race

 Hold employers accountable if they use your race to fire you, fail to hire you, don’t promote you, or otherwise harm your career

 Our California racial discrimination attorneys understand the trauma of being targeted because of one’s race.
 We know that often discrimination is subtle instead of direct.
 At Stephan Danz and Associates, we have over 100 years of combined experience fighting for those who just want the same rights and chances as everyone else.
 Our lawyers bring racial discrimination cases before the EEOC, state agencies, and in state and federal court.
-We have the experience and professional relationships to determine if race was the reason someone lost a job position they really wanted or needed.
+We have the experience and professional relationships to determine if race was the reason someone lost a job position they were denied the opportunity for.

 What is race discrimination?

-Race discrimination means treating an applicant or an employee unfavorably because of their race or racial characteristics such as hair texture.
-It also includes treating someone differently if they are married to someone of a different race or just because they associate with someone of a different race.
+Race discrimination means treating an applicant or an employee unfavorably because of their race or racial characteristics such as hair texture or other identifying characteristics.
+It also includes things like treating someone differently if they are married to someone of a different race or just because they associate with someone of a different race.
 Racial discrimination can even occur when both the employer and the employee are the same race.
 Racial discrimination is similar to – but not identical to discrimination based on one’s skin color.
 The laws that apply to racial discrimination generally also apply to discrimination based on one’s skin color.

 Discrimination in the workplace can take many forms.
 Common examples include discrimination in:

 - Work conditions such as being assigned to geographical areas that are primarily black